dinosoeren/playwriter-mcp/playwriter/src/prompt.md

 await state.localhostPage.bringToFront();
 ```

+IMPORTANT! never call bringToFront unless specifically asked by the user.
+It is very bothering to the user otherwise!

 ## rules

 - only call `page.close()` if the user asks you so or if you previously created this page yourself with `newPage`. do not close user created pages unless asked